+(b) The General Counsel and the attorneys within the Office of the General Counsel (“OGC”) shall, as a general matter, maintain confidentiality with respect to their discussions with Members and Council employees regarding legislation, legal advice on issues related to Council business, and ethics guidance.
+However, an attorney-client relationship exists only between the General Counsel/OGC and the Council as a body, and not between the General Counsel/OGC and any individual Member or Council employee.
+Accordingly, the Council, by resolution, may direct the General Counsel to reveal otherwise confidentially held discussions or information, including ethics advice, shared between the General Counsel or any OGC attorney and any individual Member or Council employee.
+The Council, however, shall so direct only if the advice provided by the General Counsel is integral to an investigation of or allegation against a Councilmember or Council employee.

-(b) The General Counsel shall not represent a Member or Council employee whenever the conduct with regard to which the Member or employee desires representation does not reasonably appear to have been performed within the scope of his or her official duties, such as but not limited to criminal proceedings or proceedings before the Board of Ethics and Accountability or the Office of the Inspector General.264.
-BUDGET DIRECTOR.
+(c) The General Counsel shall not represent a Member or Council employee whenever the alleged conduct with regard to which the Member or employee desires representation does not reasonably appear to have been performed within the scope of his or her official duties, such as conduct that is the subject of criminal proceedings or proceedings before the Board of Ethics and Accountability or the Office of the Inspector General.

+(d) The General Counsel shall serve as Ethics Counselor for the Council.

+264. BUDGET DIRECTOR.

-The Budget Director is responsible for advising Councilmembers on budget-related matters, including the development of annual and multiyear budgets and financial plans, review of contracts and reprogrammings, and for certifying committee budget reports pursuant to Rule 703(b)(2).
-The Budget Director is also responsible for issuing policy and economic impact analyses pursuant to Rule 308, and fiscal impact statements for proposed amendments and emergency and temporary legislation pursuant to Rule 309.
-The Council Budget Office shall also serve as a resource for all Council committees and members.
+The Budget Director is responsible for advising Councilmembers on budget-related matters; coordinating the development of the annual budget and financial plans, and related legislation, including any proposed revised, supplemental, or deficiency budget; certifying committee budget reports pursuant to Rule 703(b)(2); and issuing fiscal impact statements pursuant to Rule 309.
+The Budget Director also is responsible for issuing policy and economic impact analyses pursuant to Rule 308 and conducting research on matters of interest to the Council.
+The Budget Director serves as a resource for all Councilmembers and committees.

 H. COUNCIL PERSONNEL AND APPOINTMENTS.